yojoots/libbitcoin-system-wiki/Pedersen-Commitments-in-EC-Form.md

 In this case, multiple possible values of `r` and `a` can be determined for a given commitment `C`.
 Therefore, `r` and `a` can be changed after the commitment has been made, rendering the commitment non-binding.

-The follow example demonstrates generating a Pedersen commitment in EC form in Libbitcoin.
+The following example demonstrates generating a Pedersen commitment in EC form in Libbitcoin.
 The full ready-to-compile code examples from this chapter can be found [here](https://github.com/libbitcoin/libbitcoin/wiki/Examples-from-Pedersen-Commitments).

 ```c++
 // Example value for point h: